 (c) by both of those means.

-5. Application of this section
+5. Cost of building to be paid to University by Government

 (1) The provisions of this section apply in respect of each building if there are more than one, or if there is only one, in respect of that building.